nheron/droolsonboarding/gettingStarted/extending_the_kie_runtime_server.md

 This instance we shall obtain in our service that we want to build to use our server extension.

+### Create a new service that uses our server extension

 To build a new service in kie-server that will use a plugin we have to implement an interface

 ```